LukasMindlberger/omni/README.md

 First install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now).

-Clone or download this repo and open up a command window in the project root with all the main folders in it (which would be `omni-develop` if you downloaded from the `develop` branch).
+Clone or download this repo and open up a command window in the project root with all the main folders in it (which would be the `omni-develop/` folder if you downloaded from the `develop` branch).

 Run the command:

 `hc run`

 Now, navigate to the `ui/` folder and open `index.html`, which will allow you to interact with the Omni app via a web browser.
 You can also press F12 and click on the Console tab to see a log of messages to and from the Holochain Conductor in real time (although, it will just be conducting Omni).

+If you have [Node.js](https://nodejs.org/en/) installed you can just run `npm start` from the project root.

 # Introduction